bergie/hallo/README.md

 This example would enable the simple formatting plugin that provides functionality like _bold_ and _italic_.
 You can include as many Hallo plugins as you want, and if necessary pass them options.

-Please note that you need to load the plugin JavaScript files you want to use manually.

 Hallo has got more options you set when instantiating.
 See the hallo.coffee file for further documentation.

 ## Plugins